envato/aws-s3-sync-buildkite-plugin/README.md

 Defaults to `null`

-Specify the s3 endpoint URL to use.
+Optionally specify an s3 endpoint URL to override the default.
+This option can be used to integrate with services that provide a s3 compatible api like CloudFlare R2.

 ## Development